-1 Authors' calculation based on data from China Statistical Yearbook published annually by the National Bureau of Statistics (NBS) of China.
+&lt;sup>1 Authors' calculation based on data from China Statistical Yearbook published annually by the National Bureau of Statistics (NBS) of China.
 The household data in it come from the nationally representative Rural Household Survey and the Urban Resident Survey conducted annually by the NBS.

-2 Figures in this and next sentences are compiled from Chen and Ravallion (2010) and Table 2.8 in the World Development Indicators 2014.
+&lt;sup>2 Figures in this and next sentences are compiled from Chen and Ravallion (2010) and Table 2.8 in the World Development Indicators 2014.

-3 Behrman and Deolalikar (1987) have also reported using the ICRISAT panel data in India in the 1970s that the true nutrient elasticities with respect to income is close to zero, although this study was criticised by Subramanian and Deaton (1996) who estimated the elasticity as 0.3-0.5 by using the Indian NSS data in 1983.
-An important departure of these studies is to focus on calorie intakes at micro levels, rather than food production, to derive the nutrient elasticities.
+&lt;sup>3 Behrman and Deolalikar (1987) have also reported using the ICRISAT panel data in India in the 1970s that the true nutrient elasticities with respect to income is close to zero, although this study was criticised by Subramanian and Deaton (1996) who estimated the elasticity as 0.3-0.5 by using the Indian NSS data in 1983.
+An important point of departure of these studies was to focus on calorie intakes at micro level, rather than food production, to derive the nutrient elasticities.